-Given today’s political climate, such results should come as great news, as underrepresented communities will get more and more the opportunity to add value to a business and fully get the representation they deserve.
+Given today’s political climate, such results should come as great news, as underrepresented communities are increasingly getting the opportunity to add value to a business and fully get the representation they deserve.

 While this study’s results sound great, a question remains: are these only words, or have we really noticed a change in recent years when it comes to addressing diversity and inclusion in the workplace, especially in the compliance and financial crime sectors?

 The Gender Gap in Compliance and Financial Crime

-As compliance and financial crime recruitment specialists, we can testify that firms are becoming much more aware of the importance of diversity in the recruiting process.
+As compliance, financial crime and crypto SMF17 recruitment specialists, we can testify that firms are becoming much more aware of the importance of diversity in the recruiting process.
 We have seen a significant increase of businesses asking recruitment partners engaged in a search to send a candidates shortlist that provides an accurate portrait of our society.

 Such awareness will surely positively impact the future of compliance and financial crime sectors, but it might take a while before we start noticing an actual shift on the market.
 We recently reached out to the Financial Conduct Authority (FCA) and used a Freedom of Information (FOI) request to see if the promotion of diversity and inclusion policies have had a tangible effect on the gender gap over the past few years.
 For this FOI, we received numbers and details regarding gender split for individuals who have occupied the CF10/SMF16, CF11/SMF17 or Cf10 & CF11/SMF16 & SMF17 roles since 2013.